Reem-Khalil/Project-CPCS241/README.md

 ANALYSIS, DB DEISGN and IMPLEMENTATION.

-The APPENDIX contain all SQL source codes of this project.
+The SQL-source-codes.txt contains all SQL source codes of this project.